 Return of Equipment/Closure of Accounts and Projects

-1. Before leaving campus, all library materials, equipment checked out from the Center for Teaching Excellence and Learning Technologies or the Computing and Telecommunications Center, or any equipment or remaining supplies purchased with State of Kansas or FHSU Foundation funds or from Graduate School research grants, external grants, or external contracts must be returned.
+1. Before leaving campus, all library materials, equipment checked out from Technology Services, or any equipment or remaining supplies purchased with State of Kansas or FHSU Foundation funds or from Graduate School research grants, external grants, or external contracts must be returned.

 2. Faculty/unclassified staff members holding external grants, research grants, external contracts, or external research contracts should consult the Grants Office and the Business Office in order that proper arrangements may be made for the liquidation or transfer of the grant and the proper disposition of any equipment or supplies secured under the grant or contract.

 1. Exit interviews at the department or office level are conducted by the chair or director.
-Prior to the time of the exit interview, office keys, departmental or university equipment, and library or other materials are to be returned (see Key System Policy, Ch 6).
+Prior to the time of the exit interview, office keys, departmental or university equipment, and library or other materials are to be returned (see Building Access Policy, Ch 6).
 The Faculty and Unclassified Staff Handbook, The Comprehensive Faculty Evaluation and Development Handbook, and the Faculty Academic Advising Handbook should remain in the faculty member's office.

 2. Exit interviews for the coordination of benefits are conducted by the Director of the Human Resource Office.
 Since state regulations are the guiding policies and procedures for benefits, the Director will explain the last day for paid health insurance, paid life insurance, vacation pay if appropriate, and other benefit issues.

 3. When requested, a final exit interview is conducted by the Provost or the appropriate vice president.